 When Tina Wascovich got a promotion early in her career, she picked out cards and gave handwritten thank you notes to her manager as well as a senior VP, both of whom she felt had been instrumental in helping her take a step up.
 The high-level executive was so enthusiastic about her note that he wrote her one in return to tell her how pleased he’d been to recommend her for the promotion.
 Everyone felt good about Wascovich’s accomplishment and about themselves.
 Who wouldn’t want that?

 If you’ve just been promoted, well then first, you deserve a big congratulations, and some celebrations are certainly in order.
-Go on, do a happy dance, raise a glass, treat yourself to a promotion gift, or all of the above.
+Go on, do a happy dance, raise a glass, treat yourself to a promotion gift, or go all out all of the above.

-But while you’re basking in the glow of validation that comes with a shiny new title or role, take a moment to consider how you got there, who might’ve helped you along the way, and how you can acknowledge that support.
+But while you’re basking in the glow of validation that comes with a shiny new title and a raise, take a moment to consider how you got there, who might’ve helped you along the way, and how you can acknowledge that support.

 “It’s the perfect time to show appreciation to your boss or your company for a promotion and the recognition of the value your contribution is making to the company,” says Wascovich, a Muse career coach.
 One easy and effective way to do that is with a thank you note.

 Why would you write a thank you note for a promotion?

 Writing a thank you note for a promotion, unlike for an interview, is not a must-do, more like a really-nice-to-do.

 “In fact, I think that if you do this, it will be remembered by that boss likely for a long time,” Wascovich says.
 “To get a note of appreciation from someone on your staff that recognizes that you may have helped them on their career path, that makes an impact [on] anyone in a supervisory management or leadership role,” who will be more likely to “go the extra mile for them in the future.”